KuaiSearch: An E-Commerce Search Dataset with Authentic Queries and Product Texts for Recall, Ranking, and Relevance

 \subsubsection{User History Analysis}

 Next, we analyze user behavior patterns.
 Figure~\ref{fig:two_dists} (b) shows the frequency distribution of the number of searches per user in the KuaiSearch dataset.
 We observe that the dataset includes users with very limited search activity, as well as users with extremely rich search histories.
-This distribution indicates substantial heterogeneity in user shopping behavior: some users rarely shop online, whereas others frequently browse products.
+This distribution indicates substantial heterogeneity in user shopping behavior: some users conduct only a few product searches, whereas others exhibit frequent search activity.
 Consequently, this characteristic creates opportunities for designing differentiated personalization strategies tailored to users with diverse behavioral patterns.
 For example, when user histories are sparse, models may rely more heavily on general preferences learned from the entire user population; in contrast, for users with extensive search histories, greater emphasis can be placed on modeling individual interests.
 Such diversity also provides a realistic setting for evaluating the robustness of personalized search models under varying levels of behavioral sparsity.